Royal Challengers Bengaluru: Chennai Super Kings

-The epic rivalry with Chennai Super Kings is called Southern derby.
+RCB's rivalry with Chennai Super Kings is dubbed the "Southern Derby."
 The Super Kings beat the Royal Challengers in the final of the 2011 IPL, the only meeting between the two teams at an IPL final.

-CSK had an upper hand over RCB in the subsequent seasons from 2012 to 2023, winning 14 out of the 20 encounters, including in 2015, where both teams faced off 3 times in the same season with CSK winning all 3 of them.
+CSK held an upper hand over RCB in the subsequent seasons from 2012 to 2023, winning 14 out of the 20 encounters, including in 2015, when CSK defeated RCB thrice in a single season.

-The seasons 2024 and 2025 saw the tide turn in RCB's favour.
+The 2024 and 2025 seasons saw the tide turn in RCB's favour.
 In 2024, RCB knocked CSK out of the IPL by winning their last game of the season, which was also considered a virtual quarter final as the winner of the game would have made it to the qualifiers.
-RCB were required to win the game with good margin to not only equal CSK at 14 points on the points table but to also better them in terms of net run rate and qualify in the 4th spot.
+RCB required a hefty win to surpass CSK's net run rate and qualify for the playoffs in the 4th spot.
 It came down to wire at the Chinnaswamy where RCB were required to defend 35 runs in the last over to win, but more importantly not give away more than 16 runs to ensure qualification.
-Yash Dayal's last over ensured RCB gave away just 7 runs to win 6th game on a trot that season, and qualify.
+Yash Dayal's last over saw RCB give away just 7 runs to win the match and qualify.

 In the 2025, for the first time, saw RCB win all of their games against CSK in a season while also win at Chepauk, CSK's home, after 17 years.
-The last game at Chinnaswamy, saw a repeat of the event of the previous season's game.
-Yash Dayal again defended 16 runs in the last over to ensure RCB's win.
+The last game at Chinnaswamy saw a repeat of the event of the previous season's game.
+Dayal defended 16 runs in the last over once moe to ensure RCB's win.

+RCB's win streak against CSK continued in 2026.
+In their latest clash, batting first, RCB scored 250/3, fuelled by Tim David's explosive knock of 70 off 25.
+That was the highest total of the season at the time, and their highest total against CSK.
+In the end, they won by 43 runs.

+As of April 2026, in the 36 matches played between the Royal Challengers & Super Kings, the Super Kings have won 21 to the Royal Challengers' 14, with one match ending in a draw.